elo4ka0wn/offset_scanner/README.md

 # offset_scanner
-auto find offset about player in gmae/
+auto find offset about player in game